-Financing Statement-this is a special form known as a UCC-1 (traditionally, a piece of paper and, now, increasingly, filled out and submitted electronically).
-You may see a sample financing statement at UCC Section 9-521(a) and in the materials as part of the "Simple Secured Transaction" materials that follow.
+Financing Statement-this is a special form known as a UCC-1 (typically a piece of paper and, now, increasingly, filled out and submitted electronically).
+You may see a sample financing statement at Section 9-521(a).
 In general, if (i) a debtor authorizes the filing of a financing statement, (ii) the financing statement is properly completed and (iii) the financing statement is filed in the appropriate location, the filing of the financing statement is the completion of the ceremony that perfects a security interest.
 (DO NOT FORGET THE FILING FEE!)
 (NB: financing statements do not work to perfect a security interest for every kind of personal property covered by the UCC.
-And they do not work for collateral types not covered by the UCC.
 Learn your exceptions!)
 Under Revised Article 9 a debtor need not sign a financing statement but the debtor must authorize the filing of the financing statement in a formal way.
-Look at UCC Section 9-509.
+Look at Section 9-509.

 In practice you must be careful about the form of financing statement used.
 Most states will accept the version known as the "National Form."
 States may adopt the National Form or supplement use of this form with state approved forms, such as the forms approved in Florida.
-It is essential to look at any special state approved form to make sure you do not overlook non-standard amendments to the UCC for particular asset classes or debtors (e.g. New York co-ops use a special addendum to the UCC-1; Florida requires certification as to payment of certain taxes).
+It is essential to look at any special state approved form to make sure you do not overlook non-standard amendments to the UCC for particular asset classes or debtors (e.g. New York and co-ops use a special addendum to the UCC-1).
 To do an actual deal you MUST go to an official website or other source to find out the current approved form or forms for filing and the applicable filing fees (they differ by state).
 Assume nothing.
 Even if a form worked in a prior deal the approved forms may have changed.
 In addition to the financing statement, there are forms of addendum and amendment.
 The addendum is used for special types of collateral and debtors.
 The amendment form can be used to terminate, continue, assign or amend a financing statement.
 A financing statement is NOT a security agreement.
-Use the internet to view financing statement forms and commentary by clicking links for Delaware,

-Florida and New York.
+Go to the Helpful Links page of the UCCstuff website and view financing statement forms and commentary by clicking links for Delaware, Florida and New York.
 The New York Department of State and Delaware Secretary of State pages contain links to particularly good explanations of the applicable search logic and what it means to use the debtor's exact name.
-For example, go to the Delaware Secretary of State page, find the UCC administrative rules and read them.
+For example, go to the Delaware Secretary of State page, find the UCC administrative rules and read them, particularly Section 2 and Section 3.
+READ THESE LINKS.
 Compare the New York and Delaware filing offices with the Florida filing office.
 What is the difference?
-(Hint: Does a private company operate the filing services in any state?)